prathamsoni002/Data-Cleaning-and-Visualization/README.md

 **Project Aim:**

-To extract data available in CSV format from the official UK government website that lists all registered companies till 2023-2024 that provide various types of employability visas, and filter out the tech-based companies providing 'Skilled Worker Visas'.
+To extract data available in CSV format from the official UK government website that lists all registered companies till 2023-2024 that provide various types of employability visas, and filter out the tech-based companies providing 'Skilled Worker Visa'.

 **Data Format:**